AlexFangSW/Typephoon/docs/workflows/lobby_multi.md

 - Update, commit and release lock: Updates team data in DB as well as in memory team table
 - Broadcast team update:
     - Sends broadcast to all servers
-    - Upon receiving broadcast, servers will than send a update trigger through WS to notify all team members found in the in memory team table
+    - Upon receiving broadcast, servers will then send a update trigger through WS to notify all team members found in the in memory team table

 ## Reload sequence
 ```mermaid